abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 #### **Where to Stay**

-When we arrived in Fes from a night in the Sahara, we stayed at **Riad Yasmin** which had really good service and extremely well decorated rooms.
-Just two streets down was a convenient spot to find taxis.
+When we arrived in Fes from a night in the Sahara, we stayed at **Riad Yasmin** which had really good service and extremely overly decorated rooms.
+To be totally transparent, we did not spend much time in the riad to relax and only came back to sleep at night.
+Also, just two streets down was a convenient spot to find taxis.

 ******************************************************************************
 ### **Meknes**

 Meknes is not a city most people visit, but I would argue that it was one of the more authentic Moroccan cities we visited.
-The souks were selling more local necessities of undergarnments and children's toys than tourist souvenirs.
+The souks were selling more local necessities of cooking ware, undergarnments, and children's toys than tourist souvenirs.
 From Meknes, you can also find a taxi to Volubilis from Bab Mansour.

 **Read More|** [Volubilis: Roman Ruins in Morocco](https://www.wheretonextdoc/blog/volubilis-roman-ruins-in-morocco)